- Yes, Ghostlab supports sites using the HTTPS protocol, i.e., you can add both

 - Yes, Ghostlab v3 also supports serving content over HTTPS.
 Please note that earlier versions of Ghostlab don’t have this feature.

 To activate the HTTPS server, you’ll need a server certificate and a private key.
-For testing purposes, you can create a self-signed certificate as described below, then in the Preferences > Security > HTTPS Server section, tick “enable HTTPS server” and enter the paths to your certificate and key files:
+For testing purposes, you can create a self-signed certificate as described below, then in the Preferences > Security > HTTPS Server section, tick “enable HTTPS server” and enter the paths to your certificate and key files.
+For ease of use, you can also have Ghostlab auto-generate a self-signed certificate by checking the respective option.

 Creating a self-signed certificate